ASGAlex/flame_spatial_grid/doc/cell_layers.md

 allows to avoid iterating hundreds of grouped items in a moment of collision and prevents heavy performance drops.
 Use `collisionOptimizerGroupLimit` parameter of `initializeSpatialGrid` to change default limit to your value, or change `HasSpatialGridFramework.collisionOptimizerDefaultGroupLimit` directly anywhere in application's runtime.
+You also can change this value for a layer individually by changing `CellLayer.collisionOptimizer.maximumItemsInGroup`, but all global changes will be ignored for the Layer then.

 If you enable debug mode either in `initializeSpatialGrid` or using the `isSpatialGridDebugEnabled` setter, you will see blue lines in place of group hitboxes.